tomerItzack/adventureWorks-Analysis/README.md

 **thanks for watching**

-if you have any questions,you can contact me
+If you have any questions or issues, please contact me.

 **Tomer.itzack@gmail.com**